1700 - 1799

 1784, Dec.
 Methodist Christmas Conference at Lovely Lane Chapel, Baltimore, established Methodist Episcopal Church in America.

 1784, Dec.
-30. St. John's College established at Annapolis.
+30. St. John's College (formerly King William's School) established at Annapolis.
 General Assembly designated it, with Washington College, as University of Maryland.

 1785.
 German Evangelical Reformed congregation under Philip William Otterbein built church in Baltimore that later became the mother church of the United Brethren in Christ.

 1785, March 28.
 Mt.
 Vernon Compact, an agreement on navigation and fishing in the tidewaters of the Potomac River and the Chesapeake Bay, negotiated and signed by Maryland Commissioners Thomas Stone, Daniel of St. Thomas Jenifer, and Samuel Chase, and Virginia Commissioners.

 1786.
 Matthias Bartgis (1756-1825) began newspaper publishing in Frederick.